-MCSP is developing a model to improve the quality of health services for adolescents and young mothers and parents.
-This includes providing the knowledge, skills and care to delay early childbearing, and have healthy pregnancy, birth and postpartum periods (including postnatal care, postpartum family planning, and child health practices).
-MCSP’s adolescent-friendly health care portfolio comprises two complementary work streams: ensuring access to adolescent responsive health services; and developing strategies to increase use of health services for first-time and young parents.
+MCSP developed a model to improve the quality of health services for adolescents and young mothers and parents.
+This included providing the knowledge, skills and care to delay early childbearing, and have healthy pregnancy, birth and postpartum periods (including postnatal care, postpartum family planning, and child health practices).
+MCSP’s adolescent-friendly health care portfolio comprised two complementary work streams: ensuring access to adolescent responsive health services; and developing strategies to increase use of health services for first-time and young parents.

-Country-specific approaches vary according to the adolescent population.
-Strategies emphasize fostering adolescent-responsive care:
+Country-specific approaches varied according to the adolescent population.
+Strategies emphasized fostering adolescent-responsive care:

 - In Mozambique, MCSP adapted a group-based approach (“Our First Baby”) to engage male partners.
 In Madagascar and Nigeria, the Program conducted formative research that used a socio-ecological lens to explore the factors influencing first-time and young parents’ use (and non-use) of health services, and used this information to inform intervention design.

 - In Madagascar, the Tanora Mitsinjo Tanaraka initiative, which means “young people looking after their legacy,” trained community health workers to conduct home visits with first-time and young parents.

-- In Nigeria, MCSP is testing an adapted version of the Our First Baby approach in two states.
+- In Nigeria, MCSP tested an adapted version of the Our First Baby approach in two states.

-In Guatemala, Haiti, Liberia, and Rwanda, MCSP is testing different facility-based approaches to ensure that health services are responsive to the needs of adolescents.
-In Nigeria, we are also testing a set of age- and stage-specific counseling tools that support facility-based health providers to tailor counseling based on adolescent clients’ age (very young adolescents age 10-14, older adolescents age 15-19) and life-stage (unmarried, pregnant/parenting).
-These workers are oriented on adolescent development, best practices, and age-specific counseling skills.
+In Guatemala, Haiti, Liberia, and Rwanda, MCSP tested different facility-based approaches to ensure that health services are responsive to the needs of adolescents.
+In Nigeria, we also tested a set of age- and stage-specific counseling tools that support facility-based health providers to tailor counseling based on adolescent clients’ age (very young adolescents age 10-14, older adolescents age 15-19) and life-stage (unmarried, pregnant/parenting).
+These workers were oriented on adolescent development, best practices, and age-specific counseling skills.